Reborn!: Manga

-Akira Amano published Reborn!s prototypes in seinen manga magazines until a one-shot was published on November 17, 2003, in Shueisha's shōnen manga magazine Weekly Shōnen Jump.
+Written and illustrated by Akira Amano, Reborn! debuted as a one-shot in Shueisha's shōnen manga magazine Weekly Shōnen Jump on November 17, 2003.
 The manga was serialized in the same magazine from May 24, 2004, to November 12, 2012.
 Its chapters were collected and published in forty-two tankōbon volumes by Shueisha, released from October 4, 2004, to March 4, 2013.

 The series was licensed in North America and the United Kingdom by Viz Media, who published the manga under the Shonen Jump Advanced imprint.
 The first volume was published October 3, 2006, and Viz' last volume—the sixteenth—was published July 6, 2010.

 A spin-off manga, titled Vongola GP Kuru! (ボンゴレGP来る!, Bongore GP Kuru!), created by Toshinori Takayama was serialized in Shueisha's Saikyō Jump from December 2010 to November 2012.
 Its chapters were collected in three volumes, released from June 4 to December 4, 2012.